Jimmy Savile: After his death

 Exposure Update: The Jimmy Savile Investigation was shown on ITV on 21 November 2012.
 In March 2013, Her Majesty's Inspectorate of Constabulary reported that 214 of the complaints that had been made against Savile after his death would have been criminal offences if they had been reported at the time.
-Sixteen victims reported being raped by Savile when they were under 16 (the age of heterosexual consent in England) and four of those had been under the age of 10.
+Sixteen victims reported being raped by Savile when they were under 16 (the age of consent in England) and four of those had been under the age of 10.
 Thirteen others reported serious sexual assaults by Savile, including four who had been under 10 years old.
 Another 10 victims reported being raped by Savile after the age of 16.

 In January 2013, a joint report by the NSPCC and Metropolitan Police, Giving Victims a Voice, stated that 450 people had made complaints against Savile, the period of alleged abuse stretching from 1955 to 2009 and the ages of the complainants at the times of the assaults ranging from 8 to 47.
 The suspected victims included 28 children aged under 10, including 10 boys aged eight.
 A further 63 were girls aged between 13 and 16, and nearly three-quarters of his alleged victims were under 18.
 Some 214 criminal offences were recorded, 34 rapes having been reported across 28 police forces.

 Former professional wrestler Adrian Street described in a November 2013 interview how "Savile used to go on and on about the young girls who'd wait in line for him outside his dressing room ...
 He'd pick the ones he wanted and say to the rest, 'Unlucky, come back again tomorrow night'."
 Savile, who cultivated a "tough guy" image promoted by his entourage, was hit with real blows during a 1971 bout with Street, who commented that had he "known then the full extent of what I know about [Savile] now, I'd have given him an even bigger hiding – were that physically possible."

-During the Independent Inquiry into Child Sexual Abuse in March 2019, it was reported that Robert Armstrong, the head of the Honours Committee, had resisted attempts by Margaret Thatcher to award Savile a knighthood in the 1980s, due to concerns about his private life.
+During the Independent Inquiry into Child Sexual Abuse in March 2019, it was reported that Robert Armstrong, the head of the Honours Committee, had resisted attempts by Margaret Thatcher to award Savile a knighthood in the 1980s due to concerns about his private life.
 An anonymous letter received by the committee in 1998 said that "reports of a paedophilia nature" could emerge about Savile.
 In 2022, former BBC presenter Mark Lawson wrote about his encounters with Savile, and hearing from many BBC personnel – not at the top level – about his abuse and rumoured necrophilia.
 Lawson ended: